NB Ridaz

-NB Ridaz is a hip hop group from Arizona, formerly known as NBK (Nastyboy Klick).
+NB Ridaz is an American hip hop group from Phoenix, Arizona, formerly known as Nastyboy Klick (NBK).
+The group was active from 1995 to 2006, and again in 2011 and 2024.
+As Nastyboy Klick, they charted on the Billboard Hot 100 with singles including "Down for Yours" (1997) and "Lost in Love" (1998).
+After reforming as NB Ridaz, they released their debut album Invasion in 2001, followed by NBRidaz.com in 2004, which produced several charting singles including "So Fly", "Pretty Girl", and "Notice Me".

 Overview

 The group released several successful singles as Nastyboy Klick in the late 1990s, including "Down for Yours" featuring Roger troutman (1997, U.S. Billboard Hot 100 peak #69) and "Lost in Love" (1998, #53).

 Their debut album, Invasion, was released in 2001 and reached independent charts.
 The first single from the album, "Runaway", scraped into the Billboard Hot 100, and made the Rhythmic Top 40 along with "I Wanna Love-U".

 Their second album, NBRidaz.com, made the Hip-Hop, Heatseeker and independent charts.
 "So Fly" broke into the lower reaches of the Billboard Hot 100, and charted on the Rap, R&B and Rhythmic Top 40 charts.
 "Notice Me" also reached the bottom of the Billboard Hot 100, receiving more airplay than previous tracks.
 "Pretty Girl" also charted on the Billboard Rhythmic, R&B and Rap charts as well.

 The lyrics of "Pretty Girl", "Forever", "Wishing On A Star", "Best Friends" and various other tracks were written by then twelve-year-old Leonel Tissera and 11-year-old Joseph Soto.
-Which is why their lyric have been criticized as ‘nursery school’.
 Soto and Tissera's creative works eventually caught the attention of the group.
-After the group's popularity increase, Soto and Tissera's lyrics became some of the most popular songs performed by the NB Ridaz.
+After the group's popularity increased, Soto and Tissera's lyrics became some of the most popular songs performed by the NB Ridaz.

 NB Ridaz discontinued as a group from 2006.